Snipkik/MiShell/README.md

 # MiShell
-a simply Shell inplemented in C
+a simply Shell implemented in C

 # Compile and execute